This Week at St. Luke’s

-Welcome to This Week at St. Luke’s for the Second Week after Pentecost, June 21, 2025 to June 28, 2025.
+Welcome to This Week at St. Luke’s for the Seventh Week after Pentecost, July 26, 2025 to August 2, 2025.

 Please see below for our weekly schedule, important announcements and upcoming events, livestream links, and our parish prayer list.